harshbirsingh1/harshdevops2020/readme.md

-This is updating the readme file
+# This is updating the readme file
+-- bash
+This is a bash script
+--